PlaidShirt/httpd-config-formatter/README.md

 A simple tool to format Apache httpd config files at the command line.

 **Installation**

 Assuming you have a working go installion type: go get github.com/plaidshirt/httpd-config-formatter

 **Usage**

 Typing "httpd-config-formatter -h" will give usage information.
 With no arguments the command will look for a file called httpd.conf in the current directory and pipe a formatted version of that file to standard output.

 The following flags are available:

--h Print usage information.
+&nbsp;&nbsp;&nbsp;-h Print usage information.

--i Format the file "in place".
+&nbsp;&nbsp;&nbsp;-i Format the file "in place".
 A backup copy of the file with a ".bak" extension will be made and the existing file will be formatted.

--f Specify the file to process (defaults to httpd.conf).
+&nbsp;&nbsp;&nbsp;-f Specify the file to process (defaults to httpd.conf).

--p Specifies the number of pad characters to use (default 4).
+&nbsp;&nbsp;&nbsp;-p Specifies the number of pad characters to use (default 4).

 **Examples**